onepanelio/core-docs/docs/deployment/overview.md

 ## Installing on a single node cluster

-Follow these guides to install on single node cluster or desktop.
+Follow these guides to install on a single-node cluster or your desktop.

-- To install on Linux follow [Linux installation guide](single-node/linux)
-- To install on macOS follow [macOS installation guide](single-node/macos)
-- To install on Windows follow [Windows installation guide](single-node/windows)
+- To install on MicroK8s follow [MicroK8s installation guide](single-node/microk8s)